TheTechRobo/goodiecommand/README.md

 # Contributing
 If you have a command you use lots and would like a shortcut included in goodiecommand please file a feature request OR code it yourself.

+#  Word of warning
+`install` will only work on Debian-based package systems.
+(In case you don't know what that is, type `apt` in the terminal.
+If it says "apt: command not found" or similar, you (probably) don't have a Debian package system.
+If it shows a long list of stuff, you have a Debian package system.

 Thanks for using!